| Favourite Photographic Locations

 interfere with the photography.
 Ships coming from and going to Rotterdam's old

-port complex pass very close to this viewing platform.
+port complex pass very close to this area.
 Also, you can see the

 shipping at the Europoort complex in the distance from here.
 The town of the